jarq6c/little_hope/AGU_FIHM_2022/README.md

-# OWPHydroTools Demonstration
+# National Water Model Evaluation Demonstration
-## Python-based Tools for Retrieving and Evaluating National Water Model Streamflow Simulations
+## Expanding the Scope of National Water Model Forecast Evaluations by using Open Source Python-based Workflows and Incorporating Social Vulnerability
-### AGU Fall Meeting 2021 - Poster H450-1343
+### AGU Frontiers in Hydrology Meeting 2022 - Poster 120-023

 *Jason A. Regina<sup>1</sup> & Arthur A. Raney<sup>2</sup>*